CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

 ## Reducing False Positives for the "Authentication - Bruteforce Attempt for a User" Alert

-* Recently, we found false positives for this alert that are tied to sourcetype=linux:audit.
+* We found false positives for this alert that are tied to sourcetype=linux:audit.

 * This will continue to occur in environments where the **Linux Auditd Technology Add-On (TA-linux_auditd)** is being used.